zubinchopra/portaldocs/portal-sdk/generated/portalfx-legacy-editscopes.md

 });
 ```

-<a name="legacy-edit-scopes-editscopeaccessor"></a>
+<a name="legacy-edit-scopes-the-editscopeaccessor"></a>
-### EditScopeAccessor
+### The editScopeAccessor

 Form fields require a binding to one or more `EditScope` observables.
 Consequently, they have two constructor overloads.
 Extension developers can configure this binding by supplying a path from the root of the EditScope/Form model down to the observable to which the form field should bind.
 They can do this by selecting one of the two form field constructor variations.

-In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
+**NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

 1. **EditScopeAccessor** This is the preferred, compile-time verified methodology.
-The form field ViewModel constructor accepts an EditScopeAccessor, wraps a compile-time verified lambda, and returns the EditScope observable to which the Form field should bind, as in the following code.
+The form field ViewModel constructor accepts an EditScopeAccessor, wraps a compile-time verified lambda, and returns the EditScope observable to which the Form field should bind, as in the following code located at     `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`.
+It is also in the following code.

-    `<dir>/Client/V1/Forms/Scenarios/FormFields/ViewModels/FormFieldsFormIntegratedViewModels.ts`

     ```typescript